 Types Of Psychometric Tests

 Other segments we haven’t already explored will follow in the subsections to come.
-These would include an overview in behavioral tests and motivation tests.
+These would include an overview of behavioral tests and motivation tests.

 If personality is one half of the equation, the other is representative of how said personality responds to a particular situation.
 This is why it makes more sense to compare this assessment to situational judgment tests (SJTs).
 Here, applicants are expected to face job-related situations and possible responses to the same.